RTX (NYSE:RTX) Announces Earnings Results

 RTX Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, March 21st.
-Stockholders of record on Friday, February 23rd were given a dividend of $0.59 per share.
-The ex-dividend date of this dividend was Thursday, February 22nd.
-This represents a $2.36 dividend on an annualized basis and a dividend yield of 2.36%.
-RTX’s payout ratio is 105.36%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, March 21st.
+Investors of record on Friday, February 23rd were paid a $0.59 dividend.
+The ex-dividend date was Thursday, February 22nd.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 2.34%.
+RTX’s dividend payout ratio (DPR) is presently 92.55%.

 Analyst Ratings Changes

-In related news, insider Shane G. Eddy sold 35,456 shares of the company’s stock in a transaction on Wednesday, February 14th.
-The stock was sold at an average price of $91.19, for a total transaction of $3,233,232.64.
-Following the completion of the sale, the insider now directly owns 6,741 shares in the company, valued at approximately $614,711.79.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-In related news, CFO Neil G. Mitchill, Jr. sold 1,545 shares of the company’s stock in a transaction on Wednesday, February 7th.
-The stock was sold at an average price of $92.36, for a total transaction of $142,696.20.
-Following the completion of the sale, the chief financial officer now directly owns 49,894 shares in the company, valued at approximately $4,608,209.84.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, insider Shane G. Eddy sold 35,456 shares of the company’s stock in a transaction on Wednesday, February 14th.
-The stock was sold at an average price of $91.19, for a total value of $3,233,232.64.
-Following the sale, the insider now owns 6,741 shares of the company’s stock, valued at $614,711.79.
+In other RTX news, insider Shane G. Eddy sold 35,456 shares of the business’s stock in a transaction on Wednesday, February 14th.
+The shares were sold at an average price of $91.19, for a total transaction of $3,233,232.64.
+Following the completion of the sale, the insider now owns 6,741 shares in the company, valued at $614,711.79.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In other news, insider Shane G. Eddy sold 35,456 shares of the business’s stock in a transaction on Wednesday, February 14th.
+The shares were sold at an average price of $91.19, for a total transaction of $3,233,232.64.
+Following the completion of the transaction, the insider now owns 6,741 shares of the company’s stock, valued at $614,711.79.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Neil G. Mitchill, Jr. sold 1,545 shares of the business’s stock in a transaction on Wednesday, February 7th.
+The shares were sold at an average price of $92.36, for a total transaction of $142,696.20.
+Following the transaction, the chief financial officer now directly owns 49,894 shares of the company’s stock, valued at approximately $4,608,209.84.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 37,785 shares of company stock worth $3,448,188.
-0.13% of the stock is currently owned by company insiders.
+Insiders sold a total of 37,785 shares of company stock worth $3,448,188 over the last 90 days.
+Insiders own 0.13% of the company’s stock.

 RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers in the United States and internationally.
 It operates through three segments: Collins Aerospace, Pratt & Whitney, and Raytheon.
 The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for civil and military aircraft manufacturers and commercial airlines, as well as regional, business, and general aviation, defense, and commercial space operations.